 To create new custom project template categories

-Create a new folder in the language folder in the custom project template directory.
-For example, to create a HelloWorld category for Visual C# templates you would create the following directory:
+1. Create a folder in the language folder in the custom project template directory.
+For example, to create a HelloWorld category for Visual C# templates, you would create the following directory:

-Verify that the HelloWorld category appears under Visual C# in the Project types pane in the New Project dialog box.
+4. Verify that the HelloWorld category appears in the New Project dialog box, in the Project types pane, under Visual C#.

-Similarly, you can group a subset of the custom item templates into a custom folder.
+You can also group a subset of the custom item templates into a custom folder.

 To create new custom item template categories

-Create a new folder in the language folder in the custom item template directory.
+1. Create a folder in the language folder in the custom item template directory.
 For example, to create a HelloWorld category for Visual C# templates you would create the following directory:

-Create a new project or open an existing project.
+3. Create a project or open an existing project.

-Verify that the HelloWorld category appears in the Project types pane in the Add New Item dialog box.
+5. Verify that the HelloWorld category appears in the Add New Item dialog box, in the Project types pane.

 Displaying Templates in Parent Categories

-You can allow templates in subcategories to be displayed in their parent categories by using the NumberOfParentCategoriesToRollUp element in the .vstemplate file.
-This procedure is identical for both project and item templates.
+You can enable templates in subcategories to be displayed in their parent categories by using the NumberOfParentCategoriesToRollUp element in the .vstemplate file.
+These steps are identical for both project templates and item templates.

 To display templates in parent categories

-In the TemplateData element, add a NumberOfParentCategoriesToRollUp element.
-For example, the following code makes the template visible in the parent category, but no higher:
+4. In the TemplateData element, add a NumberOfParentCategoriesToRollUp element.
+For example, the following code makes the template visible in the parent category, but no higher.

 <TemplateData>